 If it is a clear “No, thank you” then acknowledge their reason so that the client knows that you have heard and understood them.
 By this point in the conversation they will have opened up and shared a lot of personal or business information with you.
 It can be quite painful for a client if, after all that, you act as if you simply haven’t listened.
 So even if you don’t agree with your client’s decision, please show them that you have heard them and that you respect their ability to make their own decision.
 Your response could sound a bit like this:

-“I completely understand why going ahead with this doesn’t feel like the right thing for you right now.
+“I completely understand why working with me doesn’t feel like the right thing for you right now.
 You’ve got so much on your plate with your mum being ill and your son going through his A levels”.